 This can be a huge boost of confidence for those mentioned team members.
 Also, it gives them an elevated appreciation for the team that recognises their good work.

 How to make it?

-When you’re after quick-fire ice breakers for a virtual meeting, a word cloud slide is the way to go.
-Simply ask the question and hide the answers to stop people jumping on the bandwagon.
-Once the answers are in, a few team memers’ names will stand out amongst the crowd of the results page.
+When you’re after quick-fire fun icebreaker games for a virtual meeting, a word cloud slide is the way to go.
+Simply ask the question and hide the answers to stop people from jumping on the bandwagon.
+Once the answers are in, a few team members’ names will stand out amongst the crowd on the results page.